Holy Cross College is ALL-ABILITY and CO-EDUCATIONAL

 Sporting activities are a central part of Holy Cross College and it has representative teams in a wide range of sports including soccer, gaelic games, rugby, athletics, golf, cricket and equestrian activities.
 Holy Cross has quickly established itself as a centre of excellence for sport with many of its pupils achieving representative honours at county, provincial and international level.

 Music, Drama and Art are also central to the extra-curricular life of Holy Cross.
 There are many opportunities for students to become involved in these areas.
 Our Talent Show and Spring Concert in the second term features many Key Stage 3 pupils.
-The highlight of our first term this year was the acclaimed production of “Jesus Christ Superstar” in which 70 of our students participated.
+The school is highly regarded for the outstanding quality of its musical productions which are staged every two to three years.

-Recent trips included a science trip to London, a theatre trip to London’s West End and a geography trip to Iceland.
-Upcoming trips include a ski trip to Italy, a trip to watch Manchester United at Old Trafford and a visit to Paris by the Modern Languages department.
+Trips abroad include a science trip to London, a theatre trip to London’s West End, a geography trip to Iceland, a ski trip to Italy, a trip to watch Manchester United at Old Trafford and a visit to Paris by the Modern Languages department.

 In addition to these European trips, we offer residential team-building activities in Gortatole.